suika2engine/suika2/doc/reference.md

 ## @select

-Show options and jump to label.
+This command shows options and jumps to the specified label.
 The number of options is fixed to three.

 * Usage: